-Loyola's Department of English offers a diverse curriculum in literature, critical theory, film history, creative writing, nonfiction and professional writing, digital media, linguistics, and rhetoric.
+Loyola's Department of English offers a diverse curriculum in literature, rhetoric, critical theory, creative writing, non fiction and professional writing, linguistics, digital media, and film history.
 Students receive a strong foundation in classical and contemporary works, with writing style and skills emphasized in every course.

 Dr. Hillary Eklund wins the CAS Faculty Excellence in Advising Award in 2022 while Dr. Chris Schaberg has articles published about student learning during the pandemic

 Provost Distinguished Professor of English, Dr. Hillary Eklund, won the College of Arts and Sciences Faculty Excellence in Advising Award for 2022.
 Meanwhile, Dorothy Harrell Brown Distinguished Professor of English and Director of the Center for Editing and Publishing, Dr. Christopher Schaberg, penned the article, "Quitting Academic Twitter" for Inside Higher Education this May.

 Loyola’s new student-run literary journal MERAKI has published its second edition!
 Meraki is a modern Greek term for what happens when you leave a piece of your soul, creativity, or love in your work.
 The journal includes visual arts and creative writing submissions from Loyola students.

 Check out this new issue here!